actix/actix-web/guide/src/qs_5.md

 ### Modifying predicate values

 You can invert the meaning of any predicate value by wrapping it in a `Not` predicate.
-For example if you want to return "METHOD NOT ALLOWED" response for all methods except "GET":
+For example, if you want to return "METHOD NOT ALLOWED" response for all methods except "GET":

 ```rust